Remortgage With A DMP Debt Management Plan – Best Rates 2024

 …borrowers with an active DMP can have:

-Anything more serious than those listed above will decrease your chances of being accepted.
-Also – if you have serious penalties such as IVAs, repossession or bankruptcy and then an active DMP on top of those, you can expect limited options.
+Anything more severe than those above will decrease your chances of acceptance.
+Also, if you have severe penalties such as IVAs, repossession or bankruptcy, and an active DMP, you can expect limited options.

 Other Remortgage-Related Pages: